 - 20 MOC points for each eligible year of fellowship training (10 in medical knowledge and 10 in practice assessment); if you happen to be in a fellowship.

-Obtaining or Maintaining Your Internal Medicine Board Certification: We Can Help
+Obtaining and Maintaining Your Internal Medicine Board Certification

 Developed by the publishers of the New England Journal of Medicine, NEJM Knowledge+ Internal Medicine Board Review’s comprehensive learning program is geared to you: it adapts to your strengths and weaknesses, is relevant to your practice of medicine, and fits seamlessly into your schedule.
 Our blueprint-driven program helps you prepare for the Internal Medicine Board Certification exam, but that’s just the beginning.
 You can also earn up to 270 ABIM MOC points and 270 CME credits with our adaptive learning platform, making lifelong learning into a truly efficient, effective use of your time.